swiftlang/swift/docs/SIL.rst

 ``%0``.
 Converting a ``RawPointer`` back to an address of the same type as its originating ``address_to_pointer`` instruction gives back an equivalent address.
-Type punning is always undefined in SIL; it is invalid to cast the ``RawPointer`` back to any type other than its original address type.
-It is also invalid to cast a ``RawPointer`` from a heap object to any address type.
-This conversion, however, is unchecked and will not raise a compile-time or runtime error if used incorrectly.
+Type punning is always undefined in SIL; it is undefined behavior to cast the ``RawPointer`` back to any type other than its original address type.
+It is also undefined behavior to cast a ``RawPointer`` from a heap object to any address type.

 ref_to_object_pointer
 `````````````````````